Medic1111/HANDS-ONLY/README.md

 - This is an app that provides 9 quiz explanation and questions detailing the steps needed in order to help in case of cardiac arrest

+- These are current guidelines available from The Red Cross.

 - At the end of the quiz, the learner has the opportunity to sign up for newsletter to stay updated

 # TECH/TOOLS